 - Being thirsty a good part of the day

 - Having unexpected weight gain or weight loss

 - Getting frequent infections of the skin, gums, or bladder

 - Having wounds that don’t heal

-Type 2 diabetes symptoms for women also include having frequent vaginal yeast infections.
-Type 2 diabetes symptoms for men include infections on the foreskin of the penis.
+Type 2 diabetes symptoms in women also include having frequent vaginal yeast infections.
+Type 2 diabetes symptoms in men include infections on the foreskin of the penis.

 - A tingling or numbness in your feet, legs, hands, or arms

 - Sharp pains in your feet, legs, hands, or arms

 - Suffering from intense foot or joint pain